ravulapallianjana/EmpAdressHub/README.md

 - email
 - salary
 - addressId
-Address Database
+- Address Database
 ----------------
 Address
 - id
 - city
 - state

-Database names, table names, and columns can be modified according to the configuration used in the project.
+- Database names, table names, and columns can be modified according to the configuration used in the project.

-⚙️ Configuration
+- ⚙️ Configuration

-Database and service configuration is maintained in:
+Database and service configuration is maintained in: src/main/resources/application.properties

-src/main/resources/application.properties

 Example configuration:
 spring.datasource.url=jdbc:mysql://localhost:3306/your_database
 spring.datasource.username=your_username
 spring.datasource.password=your_password

 spring.jpa.hibernate.ddl-auto=update
 spring.jpa.show-sql=true

-Note: Do not commit real database passwords, API keys, or other sensitive credentials to GitHub.
-Use environment variables or local configuration for secrets.

 ▶️ How to Run the Project
 Prerequisites